bookofproofs/bookofproofs.github.io/_sources/history/17th-century/varignon.md

 **Pierre Varignon** was a French mathematician who worked on graphical statics and mechanics.

 ### Mathematical Profile (Excerpt):
-* The family was poor and could offer Pierre no financial support.
 * Although this seems to be said by Varignon with the suggestion that he was rather hard done by, indeed the technical knowledge he received did prove very valuable to him later in his life.
 * In Caen he became friends with a fellow student Charles Castel, Abbé de Saint-Pierre, who arranged for Varignon to receive an income of 300 livres.
 * The two shared lodgings and it appears that at this time Varignon continued his studies at the University of Caen.